Academic Affairs Policies

 V. Professional Development

-1. Orientation and Information: The Graduate School will provide Graduate Assistants with initial graduate assistant orientation and access to the Graduate School’s Graduate Assistant Handbook that contains all relevant policies and procedures applicable to graduate assistants.
+1. Orientation and Information: The School of Graduate Studies will provide graduate assistants with initial graduate assistant orientation and access to the School of Graduate Studies’ graduate assistant Handbook that contains all relevant policies and procedures applicable to graduate assistants.

-2. Professional Development Opportunities: The Graduate School will support professional development opportunities for Graduate Assistants, which may include special events for graduate assistants, and invitations to departmental, institutional, and other faculty development events.
+2. Professional Development Opportunities: The School of Graduate Studies will support professional development opportunities for graduate assistants, which may include special events for graduate assistants, and invitations to departmental, institutional, and other faculty development events.

-A. Each department chair, faculty member or unit head who supervises a graduate assistant shall have access to the Graduate School’s Graduate Assistant Handbook and shall receive a copy of the graduate assistant’s appointment letter.
+A. Each department chair, faculty member or unit head who supervises a graduate assistant shall have access to the School of Graduate Studies’ Graduate Assistant Handbook and shall receive a copy of the graduate assistant’s appointment letter.

-B. The University shall hold faculty members and unit heads who supervise graduate assistants accountable for adherence to the terms of the student’s appointment letter and the requirements of the Graduate School’s Graduate Assistant Handbook.
+B. The University shall hold faculty members and unit heads who supervise graduate assistants accountable for adherence to the terms of the student’s appointment letter and the requirements of the School of Graduate Studies’ graduate assistant Handbook.

-C. Changes to Policies and Procedures: Graduate Assistants shall be apprised by the Graduate School of any changes to relevant policies and procedures on a timely and ongoing basis.
+C. Changes to Policies and Procedures: Graduate assistants shall be apprised by the School of Graduate Studies of any changes to relevant policies and procedures on a timely and ongoing basis.

 VI.
 Financial Assistance and Benefits